noskovalina/noskovalina/README.md

 ## Projects

 ### <a href="https://github.com/noskovalina/Classification_algorithm/blob/main/Classification%20algorithm.ipynb">Classification algorithm</a>
 In this project, a classification algorithm based on probabilistic models was developed.
+The data for the project is a set of texts in English, Italian, Spanish, German, French, Polish and Portuguese.

 ### <a href="https://github.com/noskovalina/MCMC_decoder/blob/main/MCMC%20decoder.ipynb">MCMC decoder</a>
 This project implements a text decoder based on the MCMC algorithm (Markov Chain Monte Carlo).

 ### <a href="https://github.com/noskovalina/MNIST_Digit_Recognition/blob/main/MNIST%20Digit%20Recognition.ipynb">MNIST Digit Recognition</a>
 In this project, an image classification algorithm was written using singular value decomposition and SVM.
+For this purpose, the MNIST number set was used, where the training data consists of images of digits, and the target value is the digit itself.